 7.4 Prospective tenants and new tenants

 In the context of the new leasing of a rental property, we disclose your data (e.g. name, telephone number, address) to any prospective tenants based on your consent to organise and conduct flat viewings.
+This can also be done via a digital platform provider that facilitates the re-letting process.

 If you are interested in transferring furniture to a new tenant, we can, with your consent, provide them with your contact details so that they can contact you about this.